steveseguin/social_stream/README.md

 New app integrations do not auto-update; just the overlay and dock page will auto-update.
 It's suggeseted you update every now and then manually, or whenever you encounter a bug.
 I'll try to resolve this issue down the road, perhaps with a standalone desktop app eventually.

+And for a video that covers two ways to update the extension: https://youtu.be/Zql6Q5H2Eqw?t=612

+(If using the Standalone app version of SocialStream, and not the extension, it will auto update when you reload/reopen)

 #### Firefox support

 I no longer offer official Firefox support, but you can still try to get it going with the steps below: